Putrus/putrus/README.md

 I am a person who loves competition and has many passions:
 - :video_game: Computer games

-  I received my first computer for Christmas in 2004, along with the computer I received the Techland game "Pet Racer".
+  I received my first computer for Christmas in 2004, in the same time I got the Techland game "Pet Racer".
-  I immediately fell in love with computer games, I spent entire days in the map editors of various games.
+  I immediately fell in love with computer games, I spent whole days in the map editors of various games.
-  To this day, I love playing, creating levels/entire games.
+  To this day, I love playing and creating games.

 - :soccer: Football/Futsal